CRA Product Classification: Is Your Product Default, Important, or Critical?

 ANNEX IV CHECK (CRITICAL):

-[ ] Not a smartcard or secure element
+[ ] Not a smartcard or similar device, including secure elements

 If any above are YES → CRITICAL (stop here)